inshal-inshal/portfolio/README.md

 # portfolio
-# 👋 Hi, I’m Inshaal  I’m a backend developer with strong skills in PHP with MySQL and .net(mvc) with sql server.
-Passionate about building secure, database-driven web applications.
+# 👋 Hi, I’m Inshaal  I’m a Full Stack developer with strong skills in PHP with MySQL and .net(mvc) with sql server.
+Passionate about building secure, database-driven web applications. and can also design front end applications

 ---